Progressive Insurance Foundation

 Overview

 The Progressive Insurance Foundation was established in 2001 as the corporate foundation of Progressive Insurance Corporation, receiving its IRS tax-exempt status in 2002.
-With total assets exceeding $25 million and annual charitable disbursements of approximately $11.7 million, the foundation operates through two primary mechanisms: strategic grantmaking to highway safety initiatives (particularly the Insurance Institute for Highway Safety) and employee-directed charitable giving through the "Name Your Cause" program.
-The foundation's mission centers on supporting causes that Progressive employees care about while reaching communities where the company and its customers live and work.
-Unlike traditional foundations, Progressive Insurance Foundation does not maintain a public grant application process for nonprofits, instead focusing on pre-selected strategic partnerships and facilitating employee philanthropy across civic, cultural, educational, environmental, health care, human services, and religious sectors.
+With total assets of approximately $484,000 and annual charitable disbursements of approximately $7.4 million (per the 2023 990-PF filing), the foundation operates through two primary mechanisms: strategic grantmaking to highway safety initiatives (particularly the Insurance Institute for Highway Safety) and employee-directed charitable giving through the "Name Your Cause" programme.
+The foundation's mission centres on supporting causes that Progressive employees care about while reaching communities where the company and its customers live and work.
+Unlike traditional foundations, Progressive Insurance Foundation does not maintain a public grant application process for non-profit organisations, instead focusing on pre-selected strategic partnerships and facilitating employee philanthropy across civic, cultural, educational, environmental, health care, human services, and religious sectors.

 Funding Priorities